denten-books/plain-text/1-metaphor.md

 to lessen the cognitive burden of speaking machine languages by translating them into dialog systems that understood a limited number of English words.
 JOSS, an experimental on-line computing system created by the RAND corporation in 1963, consisted of a typewriter connected to the JOHNNIAC computer.
 Prior to JOSS, programmers would interact with the JOHNNIAC machine via keyboard and punch card, initially using octal number notation and then binary assembly language [@gruenberger_history_1979].
-These methods of programming were time consuming and prone to error.
-"An octal desk calculator was nice to have," a historian of the system would later quip [@gruenberger_history_1979, 58].
+These methods of programming were time consuming and prone to error. "[A]n octal desk calculator was nice to have," a historian of the system would later quip [@gruenberger_history_1979, 58].

 The JOSS experiment introduced the idea of an "interpreter" that sat between the human operator and the machine, facilitating communication in a friendly, conversational manner.
-Think of JOSS as the "user's computing aide and a single contact with the computer," the engineers wrote [@shaw_joss:_1964, 456].
+Think of JOSS as the "user's computing aide and single contact with the computer," the engineers wrote [@shaw_joss:_1964, 456].
 Instead of feeding punch cards into the mechanism, as was done before, the operator would now use a standard typewriter.
 Instead of flipping switches the operator typed words.
-JOSS thus referred both to the "simple language" for machine instruction and to this new "remote console" way of interacting with the computer.
-JOSS and the user would "take turns controlling the typewriter" in the words of the documentation.
-The interpreter understood simple commands like `do`, `go`, and `type`, which it would then translate into machine instructions.
-When encountering an unspecified command, the interpreter mimicked human confusion, responding simply: "Eh?  [@shaw_joss:_1964]"
+JOSS thus referred both to the "simple language" for machine instruction and to this new "remote console" way of interacting with the computer.[@shaw_joss:_1964, 455-6] JOSS and the user would "take turns controlling the typewriter" in the words of the documentation.[@shaw_joss:_1964, 461] The interpreter understood simple commands like `do`, `go`, and `type`, which it would then translate into machine instructions.
+When encountering an unspecified command, the interpreter mimicked human confusion, responding simply: "Eh?" [@shaw_joss:_1964, 462]

 This mode of conversational interaction was captured also in one of the earliest text adventure games, the *Colossal Cave Adventure*, designed by Will